 The above agreements required the satisfaction of several conditions before becoming effective.
-By January 1, 2016 (the "Effective Date"), those conditions were met and GLWA, under the terms of the Leases, became responsible for the assets, all bonded indebtedness as well as other obligations, and operations for the regional water and wastewater systems.
+By January 1, 2016 (the "Effective Date"), those conditions were met and GLWA, under the terms of the Leases, became responsible for the assets, all bonded indebtedness, and operations for the regional water and wastewater systems.

-GLWA leases the regional water and sewer facilities from the City for an allocation of \$50 million per year to fund capital improvements for the City's retail system and/or for servicing the debt obligations.
+GLWA leases the regional water and sewer facilities from the City for an allocation of \$50 million per year to fund capital improvements for the City's retail system and/or debt obligations.
 GLWA also funds a Water Residential Assistance Program to assist low-income residential households in enrolled member partner communities.